Kirti Azad

-Kirtivardhan Jha Azad (born 2 January 1959) is an Indian politician and former cricketer, who played seven Test matches and 25 One Day International for the India national cricket team between 1980 and 1986.
+Kirtivardhan Jha Azad (born 2 January 1959) is an Indian politician and former cricketer.
 Azad was a member of the Indian team that won the 1983 Cricket World Cup.

 Azad is the son of former Chief Minister of Bihar Bhagwat Jha Azad.
-He was an aggressive right-hand batsman and a quickish offspinner.
-A surprise choice for the tour of Australia and New Zealand in 1980–81, he made his Test debut at Wellington.
-He was part of the Indian team that won the 1983 Cricket World Cup.
+He was a right-hand batsman and an offspinner.

-He won the 2014 Lok Sabha election for Darbhanga, Bihar.
+Azad won the 2014 Lok Sabha election for Darbhanga, Bihar.
 In February 2019, Kirti Azad joined Indian National Congress.
 He joined Trinamool Congress (TMC) after meeting TMC chief Mamata Banerjee in Delhi on 23 November 2021.

 Domestic career

-He attended Modern School in Delhi where he was part of the school cricket team.
-Azad, a nonconformist in many ways, was a stalwart allrounder for Delhi for many years, and in 95 Ranji Trophy matches he scored 4867 runs at an average of 47.72 and took 162 wickets at and average of 28.91.
+Azad attended Modern School in Delhi where he was part of the school cricket team.
+Azad, was an allrounder for Delhi for many years, and in 95 Ranji Trophy matches he scored 4867 runs at an average of 47.72 and took 162 wickets at an average of 28.91.
 His highest score was 215 against Himachal Pradesh in 1985–86.

 International career

-He was a surprise choice for the tour of Australia and New Zealand in 1980–81, making his Test debut at Wellington.
+Azad was a surprise choice for the tour of Australia and New Zealand in 1980–81, making his Test debut at Wellington.
 He then played three Tests without much success against England in 1981-82 and was later picked for the 1983 World Cup.

-In his international career Azad played 7 test matches (1981–83) and 25 one-day-internationals (1980–86).
+In his international career, Azad played 7 test matches (1981–83) and 25 one-day-internationals (1980–86).
 Though full of potential, he couldn't take his domestic performance to the international level, scoring only 135 test runs and 269 in one-days.
 He picked 3 and 7 wickets in the two forms, respectively.